How long is a tour?

 The Napa tour will now visit 3 wineries with a tasting fee up to $50 per person, although many will not be this much.
 This ensures that we can visit the wineries with the best wines and experience, as well as include more requests to your favorite places.
 Plus, three wineries seem to be the perfect amount for the majority of people.
 We can always add a 4th winery at the end if there is time.

 For the Sonoma Valley or Northern Sonoma tours, we should still get to four wineries.
 However, the group can dictate the speed to a certain point.
 How involved the tastings are, driving times, traffic and distances between wineries are also a factor.

 Can I choose the wineries?

 Of course!
-Because we aren’t in a tour bus or van, and always in groups of 6 or less, we can visit all 900+ wineries up here! (as long as the tasting fee is under $50 per person for the shared tours) Please let us know well in advance which wineries you are interested in, and keep in mind that if there are other people on the tour, we will try and go to some of their places also.
-You can, of course choose everything with a private tour.
-Very often, there aren’t any requests, in which case we will take you to many of our favorites.
+Because we aren’t in a tour bus or van, and always in groups of 6 or less, we can visit all 900+ wineries up here!
+Please let us know well in advance which wineries you are interested in visiting, and we will do our best to get you there.
+If you do not have any specific winery requests, that is ok!
+We are happy to take you to some of our favorites.

 Which wineries do we visit?